luca-nik/mev_agent/exercises/first/Exercise1.md

 In this case the keyword `partial_fill = false` in all the user orders, thus we are in a *Fly-or-kill* situation.

-In the following I report the solutions I obtained emplyoing my protocol and my program.
+In the following, I report the solutions I obtained employing my protocol and my program.

 ### First input
 ```console